thundermatrix10/Two-Player-Space-Shooter/README.md

 # Two-Player Space Shooter Game

 ## Description
 A thrilling two-player space shooter game implemented in Python using the Pygame library and Object-Oriented Programming (OOP) principles.
-In this game, two players control their spaceships, shooting each other down until one player is left with zero lives.
+In this game, two players control their spaceships, shooting each other down until one player reaches zero lives.

 ## Features